Why I'm Not Sure I Want To Leave Lockdown

 And yet, she adds, "this in turn may further exacerbate low confidence or feelings of loneliness — because physical touch has been found in research to moderate or buffer our physiological stress levels.
 It lowers our levels of the stress hormone cortisol, enhances serotonin which makes us feel good and reduces our heart rate."

-We desperately want to go back to 'normal' but we know we can’t because everything has changed.
+We desperately want to go back to "normal" but we know we can’t because everything has changed.
 We want to move forward but we’re unsure of how to do it.
 We need each other to stay sane but we must stay apart to keep well.
 We are more alone and yet more together because the experience of this pandemic is universal; the virus doesn’t respect borders.
-It doesn't care whether you want to leave the EU.
 When coronavirus crept across the globe, we were living in a time of hyperproductivity in which being busy had become a warped and somewhat dystopian status symbol.

 Despite the obvious risk to public health, perhaps it’s no wonder that there was resistance to freezing our society, to creating space for people to stop for long enough to question it and, as it comes back to life, ask whether it was even working for us at all.